lbl-srg/obc/specification/source/cdl.rst

    metadataLanguage="Project-Haystack 3.9.12 application/ld+json" "url=https://url/to/model.json")));
 ]

-Example of CDL semantic information is shown below.
-The metadataLanguage "Brick 1.3 text/turtle" has been defined earlier in a top-level block and hence can be used to include semantic information.
-Similarly, "Project-Haystack 3.9.12 application/ld+json" and "Text" have been defined earlier and that makes for a valid syntax.
+An example of CDL semantic information with multiple ``metadataLanguage``/``metadata`` pair is shown below.
+As each of the ``metadataLanguage``: "Brick 1.3 text/turtle", "Project-Haystack 3.9.12 application/ld+json" and "Text" have been defined earlier in the class definition annotation, they can be used to include semantic information later within the class.

 [Example: